gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - Determines access to the Infrastructure > Networks page, including the Networks, network groups, and integrations tabs.
 The "Group" permission setting allows access to objects shared to Groups associated with the user.
     - The Networks page is where networks are configured for DHCP or static IP assignment and existing networks are displayed.
 The Network Groups page is where networks are grouped to allow round robin provisioning among the group.
 The Integrations page is where IPAM, DNS, security, service registry, and virtual network tools are integrated.
 These include Cisco ACI, VMware NSX T and V, Infoblox, Bluecat, phpIPAM, SolarWinds, Stealth, Microsoft DNS, PowerDNS, Route 53, and Consul.
     - This permission is recommended for those responsible for integration with network technologies and the configuration and management of networks to be used during provisioning.
     -
-  * - Infrastructure: Network IP Pools
-    - None, Read, Full
-    - Determines access to the IP Pools tab on the Infrastructure > Network page.
-    - The IP Pools page is where |morpheus| IP pools may be created.
-On create, a name and IP range are provided.
-Additionally, pools from IPAM integrations are displayed.
-    - This permission is recommended for those responsible for IP address management and those responsible for IPAM Integrations.
-    -
   * - Infrastructure: Policies
     - None, Read, Full